-Favorite author Dan Gutman will visit the Lower Division on Wednesday, November 8.
+Favorite author Dan Gutman visited the Lower Division on Wednesday, November 8.
 Gutman has written the My Weird School series, the Homework Machine, and most recently, the Flashback Four series.
-His visit will mark the official start of the Book Fair Celebration at the Lower Division.
+His visit marked the official start of the Book Fair Celebration at the Lower Division.

 School's Out For the Summer!
 What a perfect time to read!
 Take a look at recommended reading and librarians' picks through this website.
 Don't forget, you can also find some great reads by going to our catalog and selecting Visual Search.
 Happy Reading!